-- Its reading level: Is it introductory, mid-level, or advanced and scholarly?
+- Reading level: Is it introductory, mid-level, or advanced and scholarly?

-- Its content: Is it devotional, expositional and homiletical, exegetical, historical, theological, technical, or something else?
+- Content: Is it devotional, expositional and homiletical, exegetical, historical, theological, technical, or something else?

-- Its theology: Is it Arminian, Reformed, Baptist, or Pentecostal?
+- Theology: Is it Arminian, Reformed, Baptist, or Pentecostal?
 Is it amillennial, premillennial, postmillennial, or something else?